sparkgeo/node-stac-validator/README.md

 - [x] Build CLI for files and urls
 - [ ] Recursion
 - [ ] Integrate with CircleCI
-- [ ] Publish into NPM on release
-- [ ] Integrate webpack to minimzie production build
 - [ ] Use Circle CI for CD into NPM
 - [ ] Build support for previous and newer versions either than 0.6.0
+- [ ] Example of push-polling
+- [x] Integrate webpack to minimzie production build
+- [x] Publish into NPM on release

 ## The Context Object